NatIsrael972/sceneryobjects/src/README.md

 #_template
 For developers who want to modify the textures of the object using original templates

-# Prebuilts
-For developers who want to use the addon as-is.
-Download and copy entire 'sceneryobjects' folder into your OMSI directory.

 #src
 For developers who want to edit from source (ie. from Sketchup or Collada/.x file to change the aesthetics)

-How to download?
-Click 'Download as Zip' on the right >>>

-#Product Series
+#Product & Type of Object
-Series | Description
+Series | Model | Description
-Provio | Bus Stop
+Provio M | 1L/1S | Long/Short Bus Stops
-Krexan | Bus Stop Arrival Sign
+Krexan M | 2 | Bus Stop Arrival Sign

-#Copyright Acknowledgements :
-Busstop Display contains traces of scripts from OMSI German Street Side Busstop Display demonstration object. (modified slightly)

 (C) RRTS Studios 2015
 An RRTS Studios Opensource Initiative